ManikantaKandagatla/APILoadGenerator/README.md

 This webapp serves as an utility to fire web requests for the provided API details.

-Sample load generator.
+Sample API load generator.
 Supports parallel request execution with the number of threads specified in the request

+Currently the Utility just follows FIRE AND FORGET.

 Refer :
 https://github.com/ManikantaKandagatla/APILoadGenerator/blob/master/src/main/resources/sample/request.json for firing sample web api request.